huddlestonka/levelup-angular-03/README.md

 ## App Description

 This is the 3rd of 8 Accelerated Angular LevelUp Applications.
-It aims to show a more complex feature set/data model for a fully reactive, well architected Angular application.
+It aims to show a more complex feature set/data model for a fully reactive, unit tested, well architected Angular application.

 Specifically, this dashboard app features CRUD functionality on two entities - Customers...